ApiLogicServer/Docs/docs/Logic-Why.md

 balance = sum(order.amount_total for order in customer.orders if order.date_shipped is None)
 ```

 The code above implies an expensive multi-row query to read the orders for a customer.
-There are 2 problems:
+There are several problems:

+* It's not even declarative - you still need to provide **depencency analysis**
 * It's expensive if there are many orders
 * It doesn't even work if `order.amount_total` is not stored.
 Adding up all the `Item.Amount` values - for *each* of the orders - makes in n times more expensive.